-When cleaning and old of dedicated glass always avoid dishwashers, high temperatures, high pressure water and aggressive detergents.
-A great tip when washing your glass, is to use a plastic bowl, do avoid using a sink as it is very easy to knock the glass against the taps, which I have done far too many time, so do use a bowl.
+- Protective Measures: Line sinks with a soft towel to cushion the glass and prevent chipping.
+Or better still, when washing your glass, is to use a plastic bowl, do avoid using a sink as it is very easy to knock the glass against the taps, which we have done far too many time, so do use a bowl.
 Cover the area with a soft cloth or towel, have a padded surface in case you put down a piece roughly, tip it over or drop it.
 If your heavy handed then the more towels the better.

-Rinse with clean water either by dipping the glass object into a bowl of lukewarm water (without detergent) or by wiping with a damp swab.
+Gentle Rinse & Dry: With clean water either by dipping the glass object into a bowl of lukewarm water (without detergent) or by wiping with a damp swab.

 Ensure you blot dry using paper towels and allow the inside to dry by carefully supporting the object upside down and leaving it for several hours.